 Still, Ishmael can tell that there’s some deep flaw in Starbuck that could break him and ruin all his courage.

-Ishmael (or perhaps, here, Ishmael disappears and the speaking voice is Melville) assures the reader that Starbuck isn’t going to be completely broken in the course of the novel.
+Ishmael (or perhaps the speaking voice is Melville) assures the reader that Starbuck isn’t going to be completely broken in the course of the novel.
 That would violate the essential dignity of man in some way.

 The narrator (Ishmael or Melville) explains that, if he’s going to exalt and glorify men who seem lowly, then that’s just the result of the democratic equality of men.